 Luckily, a bathroom door that swings inward provides odor control for your home!

-A bathroom door that swings inward sucks the fresh air into the bathroom, but it also keeps the odor from flowing outside the bathroom.
+A bathroom door that swings inward sucks the fresh air into the bathroom but also keeps the odor from flowing outside the bathroom.

 The opposite happens with a bathroom door that swings outward instead of inward.
-You are sucking the odor into the hallway and surrounding space just by opening the door.
+By opening the door, you are sucking the odor into the hallway and surrounding space.

 Alternatives To “Swinging” Bathroom Doors